 - Zipper replacement

-- Small holes in woven fabric
+- Small holes in woven fabric (subject to assessment)

-Simply email customer service at email@example.com with a description of the issue and a photo, we will access to ensure it meets our repair guidelines and approve to mend.
+Simply email customer service at firstname.lastname@example.org with a description of the issue and a photo, we will assess to ensure it meets our repair guidelines and approve to mend.
 Following this, you send to our HQ in Sydney and we will return your garment to you with a new lease on life, for free.

 Repair program is currently only available for Australian customers, we look forward to expanding this service globally in near future.